 Decorative Childs Sewing Machine

-A beautiful decorative example of a child's sewing machine from the early 1900s.
+As you can see by this beautiful decorative example of a child's sewing machine from the early 1900s, children's machines were not just functional.
+They were also very pretty.
 Popular manufacturers of these small sewing machines were Singer and Sears.

-The side view of this antique sewing machine beautifully illustrates the details of the pressure foot, plate and threading mechanism.
+In fact, almost all sewing machines from the late 1800s and early 1900s are incredibly lovely.
+The side view of this antique sewing machine beautifully illustrates the elaborate details of the presser foot, plate, and threading mechanism.

 Decorative and Functional